Head of Publishing, CARR.

 Her doctoral dissertation entitled ‘Reconfiguring nationalism: Transnational entanglements of Hindutva and radical right ideology’, explored transnational connections between radical right audiences in India, the UK, and US.
 Motivated by the role of diaspora and migrant networks, she conducted research on Indian diaspora supporters of Brexit and Trump.
 In 2018, she was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford, and a visiting researcher at New York University’s department of Media, Culture, and Communication.

 Eviane holds a MSc with Distinction in Ethnicity and Multiculturalism from the University of Bristol, where her dissertation focused on the role of online propaganda in cumulative extremism in the UK.
 She received a BA in postcolonial studies from the University of California, Berkeley, where she explored Indian regional far right political parties.

 An outward facing researcher, Eviane has worked with community organisations and the policy sector in the UK on issues of integration, multiculturalism, and community cohesion, having collaborated on projects funded by the Open Society Foundation, Aziz Foundation, British Council, and the Department for Communities and Local Government.
-She is on the editorial board of Studies in Ethnicity and Nationalism, and has contributed to a number of international media outlets in the UK, US, India, Norway, and the Netherlands.
+She is on the editorial board of Studies in Ethnicity and Nationalism, and has contributed to a number of international media outlets including Al Jazeera, Foreign Policy, Radio Free Europe, and the Huffington Post.